Sunshine Harvester Works: Sunshine site development

-The Harvester Judgement (1907)
+The Harvester Judgement

-The Sunshine Harvester Works was also the site of a protracted industrial dispute in 1907, between McKay and the unions representing the Sunshine workers.
-While this was based on claims for wages and conditions, McKay also argued that he should continue to receive import protection.
-The case was heard before H. B. Higgins at the Commonwealth Court of Conciliation and Arbitration in Melbourne between 7 October 1907 and 8 November 1907.
-Higgins heard evidence from employees and their wives regarding conditions at the factory and costs for supporting their families.
-In the Harvester Judgement, he obliged McKay to pay his employees a wage that guaranteed them a standard of living which was reasonable for "a human being in a civilised community", regardless of his capacity to pay.
-McKay successfully appealed this judgement, but it became the benchmark industrial decision which led to the creation of a minimum basic wage for Australian workers that dominated Australian industrial relations for the next 60 to 80 years.
+The Sunshine Harvester Works was also the site of a protracted industrial dispute in 1907, between McKay and the unions representing the Sunshine workers, based on claims for wages and conditions.
+The previous year, the Deakin federal government passed its 'New Protection' legislation, the Excise Tariff (Agricultural Machinery) Act, which imposed an excise on locally-made machinery with an exemption for manufacturers if their workers were paid a fair and reasonable wage.
+McKay applied in 1907 to the Commonwealth Court of Conciliation and Arbitration to be exempt from paying this excise.
+Heard before Justice H. B. Higgins in Melbourne during October–November 1907, evidence from employees and their wives was tendered regarding conditions at the factory and costs for supporting their families.
+In the Harvester Judgement, Higgins obliged McKay to pay his employees a wage that guaranteed them a standard of living which was reasonable for "a human being in a civilised community", regardless of his capacity to pay.
+Higgins' judgement was male workers seven shillings a day for male labourers, with higher rates for skilled labour.
+McKay successfully appealed this judgement in the High Court of Australia, and it became the benchmark industrial decision which led to the creation of a minimum basic wage for Australian workers that dominated economic and industrial relations in Australia until the 1980s.

+The Agricultural Implement Makers Union reacted by striking in 1911, to which McKay responded with a lockout of all union members.
+The strike lasted thirteen weeks, leaving the union bankrupt.
+It was the longest dispute in Australia's history to that date.